spatialos/gdk-for-unity/docs/content/testing/testing-systems.md

     [Test]
     public void SomeTest() {
-      // the world will be disposed in the [TearDown] above. var world = worker.World;
+      // The world will be disposed in the [TearDown] above. var world = worker.World;

       // The CleanReactiveComponentsSystem can now be created and it will be